AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/dotnet/index.md

 # Quickstart for PDF Accessibility Auto-Tag API (.NET)

-To get started using Adobe PDF Accessibility Auto Tag API, let's walk through a simple scenario - taking an input PDF document and running PDF Accessibility Auto Tag API against it.
+To get started using Adobe PDF Accessibility Auto-Tag API, let's walk through a simple scenario - taking an input PDF document and running PDF Accessibility Auto-Tag API against it.
 Once the PDF has been tagged, we'll provide the document with tags and optionally, a report file.
 In this guide, we will walk you through the complete process for creating a program that will accomplish this task.

 ## Prerequisites